Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement: Introduction

 In this work, we report a 3D-AODL device composed of four AODs in a 4f imaging configuration, as shown in Fig.~\ref{fig: M1}(a), which enables aberration-free, omnidirectional 3D tweezer motion.
 We introduce a novel family of \emph{fading-Shepard} waveforms that allows for sustained and flicker-free axial displacement.
-Characterizing the optical tweezer intensity field produced by this device using stroboscopic imaging techniques and an axial translation stage, we obtain time-resolved 3D tomography of the tweezer trajectories.
+We perform time-resolved 3D tomography of the tweezer trajectories via characterizing the optical tweezer intensity field produced by this device using stroboscopic imaging techniques and an axial translation stage.
 We predict significant improvements in the efficiency of atom transport.
-Monte-Carlo simulations predict a 70\% reduction in long-range transport time compared to conventional methods.
+Monte Carlo simulations predict a 50\% - 75\% reduction in long-range transport time compared to conventional methods.
 This improvement could enable faster computational clock rates and reduced atom loss in neutral-atom-based quantum computers.
-Furthermore, the invention of fading-Shepard waveforms provides rapid ($\sim$10s of $\mu s$) and unconstrained access to the axial dimension of the tweezers, enabling advanced rearrangement and modulation in 3D atom arrays.
+Furthermore, fading-Shepard waveforms enables rapid ($\sim$10s of $\mu s$) and unconstrained access to the axial dimension of the tweezers, enabling advanced rearrangement and modulation in 3D atom arrays.
+Spatial coordinates are reported in converted units, $\mu\text{m}^*$, to reflect typical atom trapping scales, as detailed in Sec.~2A in the Supplementary Material.